Welcome to the Centre for South Asian Studies Scotland at the University of Edinburgh.

 Founded in 1988, CSAS is the central academic unit at the University of Edinburgh and indeed for much of Scotland dedicated to the study of South Asia.
 We bring together a group of highly reputable academic colleagues from across Anthropology, the College of Art, Engineering, Geography, History, Languages and Cultures, Law, Politics and International Relations, Religious Studies, Sociology, and the Vet School from within the University to provide a vibrant core of academics that have a keen interest and expertise on South Asia.
 We also have a number of honorary fellows and associated staff that are linked with our Centre from across Scotland and nothern Britain.
 The Centre has also established a reputation and ranks as one of the four leading centres for South Asian Studies in the UK and Europe more broadly.

 We bring together South Asian expertise across the University to create a lively environment supporting the interdisciplinary study of the subcontinent as a whole.
-Outwith the University, the Centre seeks to relate South Asian Studies to the wider community, through links with the Scottish Parliament, NGO's and major educational and cultural organisations in South Asia and Scotland.
+The Centre also seeks to relate South Asian Studies to the wider community, through links with the Scottish Parliament, NGO's and major educational and cultural organisations in South Asia and Scotland.

-The Centre administers both junior and senior visiting Fellowships and is committed to fostering links and exchange programmes with other Universities.
-These have included a formal link with the University of Colombo (1995-1998).
-Members of the centre have also personal and research links with staff in the Universities of Delhi (JNU, Jamia Milia and Delhi University itself), Lahore, Calcutta and Chennai.
-The Centre has particularly strong links with South Asianists working elsewhere in Scotland (notably, the Universities of Glasgow, Strathclyde, St. Andrews, Aberdeen, and Stirling) and with centres of Asian Studies on the continent of Europe.
+The Centre administers both junior and senior visiting Fellowships and is committed to fostering formal links and exchange programmes with other Universities such as the University of Colombo, or Jawaharlal Nehru University (JNU).
+Members of the centre have also personal and research links with staff at JNU, Jamia Milia and Delhi University, Burdwan, Lahore, Calcutta and Chennai for instance.
+The Centre has particularly strong links with South Asianists working elsewhere in Scotland and with centres of Asian Studies in continental Europe.